cybertraining-dsc/fa20-523-337/project/project.md

 ### 3.3 Data Pre-Processing

 Data Pre-Processing is an important step to build a Machine Learning Model.
-The data pre-processing step typically consists of data cleaning, transformation, standardization and feature selection, so only the most cleaner and accurate data is fed to the models.
-The dataset we obtained for this project was noticed to contain several data issues such as missing values, less to no variance (zero variance) in the data and also identified the target variable not having random distribution.
+The data pre-processing step typically consists of data cleaning, transformation, standardization and feature selection, so only the most cleaner and accurate data is fed to a model.
+The dataset that was downloaded for this project contains several issues with formatting, lot of missing values, less to no variance (zero variance) in some of features and it was also observed the target variable does not have random distribution.
 The variables such as totals_newVisits, totals_bounces, trafficSource_adwordsClickInfo_page, trafficSource_isTrueDirect, totals_bounces, totals_newVisits had missing values.
-We handled the missing values with zeroes, so the ML algorithms doesn't face any issues.
+The missing values were imputed with zeroes, so the machine learning algorithm is able to execute without errors and there are no issues during categorical to numerical encoding.
 This is a very important step in building the Machine Learning Pipeline.

 ### 3.4 Feature Engineering

 Feature Engineering is the process of extracting the hidden signals/features, so the model can use these features to increase the predictive power.
 This step is the fundamental difference between a good model and a bad model.
 Also, there is no one-size-fits all approach for Feature Engineering.
 It is extremely time consuming and requires a lot of domain knowledge as well.
-For this project, we created sophisticated functions to extract date related values such as Month, Year, Data, Weekday, WeekofYear.
-We also noticed that browser and operating systems are redundant features.
-Instead of removing them, we combined them to create a combined feature and believe this will increase the predictive power.
-We also calculated mean, sum and count for pageviews and hits, so it can provide more powerful extraction of the feature to the model.
+For this project, a set of sophisticated functions to extract date related values such as Month, Year, Data, Weekday, WeekofYear have been created.
+It was observed that browser and operating systems are redundant features and instead of removing them, they were merged to create a combined feature which will potentially increase the predictive power.
+Also as part of feature engineering several features were derived like mean, sum and count of pageviews and hits that should help increase the feature space and ultimately reduce the total error increasing the overall accuracy of the model.

 ### 3.4 Feature Selection

 Feature Selection refers to selection of features in your data that would improve your machine learning model.
 There is subtle variation between Feature Selection and Feature Engineering.
 The Feature Engineering technique is designed to extract more feature from the dataset and the feature selection technique allows only relevant features into the dataset.
-Also, how do we know what are the relevant features?
+Also, how does anyone know what are the relevant features?
 There are several methodologies and techniques that are developed over the years but there is no one-size-fits-all methodology.

 Feature Selection like Feature Engineering is more of an art than science.
 There are several iterative procedure that uses Information Gain, Entropy and Correlation scores to decide which feature gets into the model.
-There are also advanced Deep learning models that can be built or tree based models that can also provide us which of these variables are significant after the model is built.
+There are also advanced Deep learning models that can be built or tree based models that can help observe variables of high importance after the model is built.
 Similar to Feature Engineering, Feature Selection should also require domain specific knowledge to develop festure selection strategies.

-For this project, we dropped the features which had no variance in the data and the features that had a lot of null values as well.
-These features would have not added any value to the dataset.
-Also, depending on the final result, we can try different strategies in the future to improve the performance of the model.
+In this project, the features that had constant variance in the data were dropped and also the features that had mostly null values with only one Non-null value were dropped too.
+These features do not possess any statistical significance and add very less value to the modeling process.
+Also, depending on the final result, different techniques and strategies can be explored to optimize and improve the performance of the model.

 Prepare the data

 Scikit learn has inbuilt libraries to handle Train/Test Split as part the model_selection package.
-We split the dataset randomly with 80% Training and 20% Testing datasets.
+The dataset was split randomly with 80% Training and 20% Testing datasets.

 ### 3.5 Model Algorithms and Optimization Methods

-We tested several different Machine Learning Models as shown below.
-The results of each step and their settings are explained in their respective sections:
+Different Machine Learning algorithms and techniques were explored in this project and the outcome of the exploration along with different parameter settings have been discussed in the following sections.

 #### 3.5.1 Linear Regression Model

 Linear regression is a supervised learning model that follows a linear approach in that it assumes a linear relationship between one ore more predictor variables (x) and a single target or response variable (y).
 The target variable can be calculated as a linear combination of the predictors or in other words the target is the calculated by weighted sum of the inputs and bias where the weighted is estimated through different optimization techniques.
 Linear regression is referred to as simple linear regression when there is only one predictor variable involved and referred to as multiple linear regression when there is more than one predictor variable is involved.
 The error between the predicted output and the ground truth is generally calculated using RMSE (root mean squared error).
-This is one of the classic modeling techniques that will be explored in this project because the target variable (revenue per customer) is a real valued continuous output and exhibits a significant linear relationship with the independent variables or the input variables.
+This is one of the classic modeling techniques that will be explored in this project because the target variable (revenue per customer) is a real valued continuous output and exhibits a significant linear relationship with the independent variables or the input variables. [^10]

 In the exploration, SKLearn Linear Regression performed well overall.
-We used 5 fold Cross validation and the best RMSE Score for this model observed was: 1.89.
-As shown in the Figure 12, the training and test RMSE error values are very close indicating that there is no overfitting the data.
+A 5 fold cross validation was performed and the best RMSE Score for this model observed was: 1.89.
+As shown in the Figure-12, the training and test RMSE error values are very close indicating that there is no overfitting the data.

 ![Linear Regression](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/linear_regression3.png)